 Students should not bring toys, stuffed animals, or other distracting items to school.
-Cell phone/electronic devices used by students on school premises during school hours are not permitted.
+Cell phone/electronic devices used by students on school premises during school hours (including on the schoolbus) are not permitted.
 Students may only use cell phones after school hours and in a manner, which is respectful and responsible.
 Cell phones used during school will be confiscated and stored for a parent/guardian to pick up in the office.
-Students may not use electronic devices to take photographs of other students or staff during the school day.
+Students may not use electronic devices to take photographs of other students or staff during the school day or on the schoolbus.